 Ergo is one of the most successful IT services companies in Ireland.
-Our ability to tailor solutions to each client’s unique requirements has been our calling card for over 20 years.
+Our ability to tailor solutions to each client’s unique requirements has been our calling card for 25 years.
 What’s changed is the scope and diversity of what we do.
 Through business-first engagements, we are increasingly focused on leveraging leading-edge technologies that help clients on their digital transformation journeys.

 We started out in 1993 with eight people supplying print components.
 Today, we work with the some of the largest companies in Ireland, delivering enterprise-wide solutions that drive productivity and profitability.

 Over the years we have mirrored the seismic shifts in the way IT solutions are delivered and consumed, constantly upskilling our experts and reinventing our role in the IT value chain to give our clients the support and expertise they need to stay competitive and succeed.

 The milestones in our development (below) not only reflect the way our company has evolved, but also the way the way the entire IT landscape has been transformed.
 We’ve made it our business to embrace change and lead from the front.